Connect a Laravel application to PlanetScale

 Run migrations and seeder

 Now that you're connected, let's add some data to see it in action.
-The sample application comes with two migration files:
+The sample application comes with some default Laravel migration files, database/migrations/

 Note